|

 Wednesday, July 22, 2009

-Hamptons cottage bedroom, luxury bedroom design, white bedroom, master bedroom
+Labels: luxury bedroom design, master bedroom, white bedroom

 Bonin Architects is excited to announce the opening of our new office located at 209 Main Street, New London, New Hampshire, next to Ellie’s Café.
 Our new office is a two-story 1,449 square foot craftsman-style building, a signature facility which reflects our culture and the way we work with our clients.